Full-Time MBA Rankings Explained and Compared

 - A description of which schools are included in each publication’s full-time MBA ranking;

-- GMAC data on how many students around the world use each ranking and how influential it is to their decision making;
+- mba.com survey data on what percentage of business school candidates around the world use each ranking and the impact of each on candidates’ decision making;

 - Publication dates and frequency for each ranking;